ryan-carpenter/Encode-Sans/README.md

 ```

 The `-R` applies your permission to each of the shell scripts in the directory, and the `+x` adds execute permissions.
 Before you do this for shell scripts, you should probably take a look through their contents, to be sure they aren't doing anything bad.
 The ones in this repo simply build from the Encode Sans GlyphsApp sources.

+# Variable font upgrade project documentation

+Notes were taken throughout the variable font upgrade project and added to the [docs](/docs) directory.
+I tend to take notes while working anyway, in order to think through problems and record solutions for later reference.
+In this project, I have included these in the repo so that others might find references to solve similar problems, especially because variable font-making processes are relatively new, and there is a general scarcity of online knowledge on font mastering.
+Because they were often made alongside work, the notes can at times be a bit disjointed.
+Hopefully they are still helpful to others!

+If you have any questions about the project or the notes, feel free to file an issue or to reach out to Stephen Nixon via Twitter ([@thundernixon](https://twitter.com/thundernixon)) or other social media (typically also @thundernixon).